kpsdev1/The-Recipe-Blog/README.md

 - - -

 ## Future Features
 - In the future I would like to make it mandatory for a user to enter their email when registering and then send then a varification email to their email and they would have to verify thier account before they could register.
-I think this would make the site alot more secure as people could not just sign up with any username this way it is tied to a email acocunt.
+I think this would make the site alot more secure as people could not just sign up with any username this way it is tied to a email account.

 ## Technologies Used